U.S. Cooler provides refrigeration systems that are designed to provide many years of reliable service.

 If discharging the heat inside the building is not a concern then choosing a self contained side mount or top mount refrigeration system verses a penthouse refrigeration unit should be decided by how important the space in the walk-in is to you.
 If space is important then a penthouse unit is the choice.
 If space is not a big consideration then side-mount or top mount unit may be the choice.

-For more information about walk-in coolers & freezers check out our walk-in buyers guide.
+For more information about walk-in coolers & freezers check out our walk-in buyers guide or get a refrigeration sizing estimation.